 When older adults are challenged by arthritis pain, the last thing they may want to do is exercise.
 Nevertheless, it’s crucially important for seniors with arthritis to continue being physically active to prevent the disease from progressing and to enhance joint functionality.
 The key is determining the ideal degree and form of exercise to deliver health benefits, while preventing further pain.

-Enhanced Home Care, providers of the professional home care Kansas City seniors trust, is committed to helping seniors safely and effectively enhance physical activity to boost overall health and wellbeing.
+Enhanced Home Care, providers of the professional home health care Johnson County seniors trust, is committed to helping seniors safely and effectively enhance physical activity to boost overall health and wellbeing.
 If your older loved one is reluctant to exercise because of arthritis pain, the first step is to schedule an appointment with his or her health care provider for help with pain management and suggestions on an appropriate physical activity program.

 With the physician’s permission, the following checklist may be helpful in dealing with some of the common problems of exercising with arthritis: